syncfusion-content/blazor-docs/blazor/accumulation-chart/accessibility.md

 # Accessibility in Blazor Accumulation Chart Component

-Accessibility is achieved in the accumulation chart component through WAI-ARIA standard and keyboard navigation.
+Accessibility is achieved in the accumulation chart component through WAI-ARIA standard.
 The accumulation chart features can be effectively accessed through assistive technologies such as screen readers.

 ## WAI-ARIA